Adrian925492/Docker/module1_note.md

   **_TIP_** Docker ENTRYPOINT vs CMD command.
 If in the dockerfile we have both ENTRYPOINT and CMD command, the things given in ENTRYPOINT will be executed, and the things given in CMD will act as a parameters for ENTRYPOINT command.
 In case if we add some parameters to docker run, the CMD will not be used wn given by hand parameters will be passed to ENTRYPOINT command.
 If we do not have ENTRYPOINT, and have CMD, and we just run the image without any prams, the CMD will be treated as command and executed.
 If we have some CMD command and anyway pass some parameters to docker run, than the given parameters will be treated as command to run (1st param) and parametrs to the command.
 CMD will not be used in that case.
 We can use ENTRYPOINT and CMD to rpoduce docker that will act as kind of executable file.
 The WORKDIR instruction defines work directory for RUN, COPY, ADD, ENTRYPOINT and CMD commands.
 If we give no */* at the begining of workdir (non absolute path), the workdir will create directory relative to current workdir.

 **_TIP_** .dockerignore - the file that allows us to specify ignored parts of build context directory (syntax as for .gitignore file).
 With dockerignore file we can set COPY . . in a dockerfile to copy all build context inside dockef image, and in the .dockerignore file we can skip selected files.

+**_TIP_** Good practices for building images
+1. Use --squash option for build base images.
+Do not use it for deployement images.
+2. Use as least as possible RUN comands.
+Each RUN command produces bew layer.
+3. Clean unnecessary files (by rmeoving it).
+That will make image lighter in the same instruction when You get it!.
+4. Use multistage builds
+5. Use RUN --mount=type=<type> oprion for RUN command of the dockerfile to map volumes when images are build (experimental feature).
+See more types in docker documentation.

 ## Linux definitions